matthewliu2000/mbedtesla.github.io/index.md

 ---
 ## Project Idea <a name = "projectidea"></a>
 Bluetooth controlled mbed robot with similar functionality as a real car such as moving, turning, blinking lights, honking horn, and collision detection.

+The robot will utilize the adafruit bluetooth app and module in order to be controlled.
+The robot will be able to be controlled for driving forwards, backwards, and turning.
+The robot will additionally have headlights and breaklights with different levels of brightness.
+The speaker can be controlled to honk.
+Additionally, the robot will feature a LIDAR sensor in the front that will prevent crashing into objects.
+All this functionality will be handled with mbed RTOS threads.

 ----
 ## Instructions <a name = "instructions"></a>